01-edu/public/subjects/generics_list/README.md

 - `new` which returns a new empty list.

-- `push` which adds at the begining of the list a new element.
+- `push` which adds at the beginning of the list a new element.

 - `pop` which deletes the last added element to the list.

-- `len` which returns size of the list.
+- `len` which returns the size of the list.